kristiania-pg6301-2024/pg6301-frontend-programming/README.md

 ### Lecture 10: Who's your user?
 OpenID Connect

-> This example will be updated with the current functionality of EntraID

 <details>

 In this lecture we will implement "log in with Google"-functionality.
 We will also explore other identity